bbc/simorgh/src/integration/README.md

 #### Canonical only tests

 For tests that should be run only on the canonical platform, we should add these tests to a file called `canonicalTests.js`.
-An example of a cross platform test would be like
+An example of a canonical test would be like

 ```js
 export default () => {